reactjs/react-codemod/README.md

     React\s*=\s*require\(.react.\);)\n\n(\s*var ReactDOM)' '\1\n\2'` using
     https://github.com/facebook/codemod.

-These three scripts take an option `--no-explicit-require` if you don't have a `require('React')` statement in your code files and if you access React as a global.

 ### Explanation of the ES2015 class transform

   * Ignore components with calls to deprecated APIs.
 This is very defensive, if